codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 * In order for the pagination system to continue working reliably, you should make sure to **clear the adapter** of items (or notify adapter after clearing the array) before appending new items to the list.
 For RecyclerView, it is highly recommended to make more granular updates when notifying the adapter.
 See this [video talk] (https://youtu.be/imsr8NrIAMs?t=8m27s) for more context.

-* In order for this pagination system to trigger, keep in mind that as `customLoadMoreDataFromApi` is called, new data needs to be **appended to the existing data source**.
+* In order for this pagination system to trigger, keep in mind that as `loadNextDataFromApi` is called, new data needs to be **appended to the existing data source**.
 In other words, only clear items from the list when on the initial "page".
 Subsequent "pages" of data should be appended to the existing data.

 * If you see `Cannot call this method in a scroll callback.
 Scroll callbacks might be run during a measure & layout pass where you cannot change the RecyclerView data.`, you mean need to do the following inside your `onLoadMore()` method: